Drug Deaths Taskforce announces successful research fund bids

 A full list of the successful bids now being progressed is available here.

-Professor Catriona Matheson, Chair of the Taskforce said “Scotland’s challenge is unique and multi-faceted.
+Professor Catriona Matheson said “Scotland’s challenge is unique and multi-faceted.
 In our early assessment of evidence to support our work, it was clear there are gaps.
 This research fund will fill those gaps whilst we progress other actions where the evidence is already established.
 Gaining further insight what could contribute towards tackling Scotland’s challenge is vital.
 These research programmes will further enable the Taskforce in its mission to get evidence into action and save lives.”